ariss95/thesis/README.md

-# Anomaly detection on high dimensional data
+# Designing recurrent neural network with deep unfolding method and applying it on video anomaly detection
 ## Abstract
 Video anomaly detection is the process of discovering events that differ with the most common events that are presented in a video.
 The problem of discovering anomalous events in videos has applications in surveillance and security cameras, health monitoring and other automated processes like autonomous driving.